xlivia/xlivia/README.md

 # Hi there! 👋

-Welcome to my GitHub profile!
-I am a software developer with a Bachelor of Computing in Computer Science. 🌟💻 From building full-stack web apps to developing real-time chatroom applications, I have a proven track record of successful projects.
-In addition to my technical expertise, I have experience in managing businesses and providing exceptional customer service. 🚀🔧 Here's a glimpse into my world:

 ## 💻 Technologies I Love

 - Programming Languages: Python 🐍, JavaScript 🌐, Java ☕, C 📜, VBA 📝,